sj-clark/amControls/docs/source/amControlsApp.rst

 Base class files
 ================
 The following tables list all of the records in the amControls.template file.
-These records are used by the mctoptics base class and so are required.
+These records are used by the amcontrols base class and so are required.

 amControls.template
 -------------------